DECONSTRUCTING THE SHOT | RACHEL JAMES

 See what I mean?
 To be safe I took a few more shots and put the camera down to reassess.
 It can be tough when everyone is looking to you for direction but it’s vital to not get stressed when things aren’t coming together.
 If the shot isn’t working, it isn’t working and it’s time to move on.
 I took a breath and cleared my head.
 I decided to walk around the area and within about two minutes I came across a spot which ended up becoming the location in the official portrait.

 Here’s a wide shot of the set.
 Gives a solid look at the height, angle, and distance of both the camera and the light in regards to Rachel.
 Having her simply stand still felt a little dull.
 Once everything was set I asked her to pick up her dress and walk towards me to get some motion.
-Joe would walk alongside her to maintain that angle of light.
+My lighting assistant would walk alongside her to maintain that angle of light.
 After two sets of walking I had the shot.